 - Which solar financing options, if any, you’ll want to use

 - The incentives and rebates you are eligible for

 - Benefits and savings to expect for your particular installation.

 You can figure this all out by using Solar-Estimate’s easy online solar calculator, which asks you a few easy questions and gives you a ballpark estimate of total cost (before and after rebates and incentives) monthly savings versus monthly lease repayments, cashflow, and payback period.

 Cash purchases will always offer the best returns, but for many homeowners lower/eliminated power bills will means savings from month one even after making the monthly loan repayment and residual utility bill.

 Don’t wait to start enjoying the advantages of solar.
 Start your calculations by looking for the best deals available in your area today.

 Solar incentives calculator

-Solar-Estimate.org has the only solar calculator that includes full, up-to-date details of local incentives in its calculations as well as the 30% federal solar tax credit.
+Solar-Estimate.org has the only solar calculator that includes full, up-to-date details of local incentives in its calculations as well as the federal solar tax credit, valued at 26% in 2020.
 The inclusion of local incentives in these calculations often make a significant difference to the actual return on investment and payback period you get from solar.